GDPR Compliance in the U.S.: What to Know

 Although it isn't a law per se, the EU-U.S. Data Privacy Framework is an important factor to be aware of.

 Previously, businesses transferring EU citizens’ data into the U.S. relied on a framework called the Privacy Shield to ensure the data was sufficiently protected, but that framework was deemed invalid during the Schrems II court case.
-Since then, businesses have relied on standard contractual clauses approved by the European Commission to provide legal protection for data transfers.
+This forced businesses to rely on standard contractual clauses approved by the European Commission to provide legal protection for data transfers.

-On October 7, 2022, President Biden issued an Executive Order on Enhancing Safeguards for United States Signals Surveillance Activities.
-The order outlined the new EU-U.S. Data Privacy Framework, including additional security measures, a redress mechanism for EU and U.S. citizens who feel their rights have been violated, and greater protections for foreign citizens’ data that has been transferred to the U.S. Additionally, the framework requires intelligence agencies to make updates to surveillance-related policies and procedures, followed by a review by the Privacy and Civil Liberties Oversight Board.
+On July 10, 2023, the new EU-U.S. Data Privacy Framework went into effect.
+It includes additional security measures, a redress mechanism for EU and U.S. citizens who feel their rights have been violated, and greater protections for foreign citizens’ data that has been transferred to the U.S. Additionally, the framework requires intelligence agencies to make updates to surveillance-related policies and procedures, followed by a review by the Privacy and Civil Liberties Oversight Board.

-Currently, the proposed framework is under review by the European Commission with input from the European Data Protection Board.
+While the framework improves upon the Privacy Shield, it's not without its flaws.
 There will likely be criticisms from European privacy advocacy groups, but if the framework survives, it could be the method businesses use to transfer data between the EU and U.S.

-The EU’s Artificial Intelligence Act would apply to any company doing business in the EU that develops or adopts “high-risk” AI systems.
+The EU’s Artificial Intelligence Act was approved on 16 June 2023 and is expected to go into effect sometime in late 2025 or early 2026.
+It applies to any company doing business in the EU that develops or adopts “high-risk” AI systems.
 These systems affect employment, credit, health care, and other critical domains.

-The AI Act would apply extraterritorially, meaning the law will cover companies based elsewhere if they have customers or users inside the EU, effectively making it a global regulation.
+The EU AI Act applies extraterritorially, meaning the law will cover companies based elsewhere if they have customers or users inside the EU, effectively making it a global regulation.

-Under the Act, businesses with applicable AI systems would have to:
+Under the Act, businesses with applicable AI systems have to:

 With over 130 data privacy laws across the globe, it isn’t feasible to list and describe each and every one in this blog post.
 However, here are some important regulations that may apply to your business.